colinmorris/pejorative-compounds/README.md

 ### Affix selection

 The process for selecting the set of prefixes and suffixes to combine was pretty unscientific.
 I mostly drew inspiration from scanning the ["English derogatory terms" category on Wiktionary](https://en.wiktionary.org/wiki/Category:English_derogatory_terms).
-I mostly aimed to find affixes which were both frequent and productive (i.e. not limited to just a handful of fixed combinations).
+I aimed to find affixes which were both frequent and productive (i.e. not limited to just a handful of fixed combinations).

 As future work, it would be interesting to explore some sort of semi-supervised method of generating affixes.
 For example, we could start with a small set of "obvious" affixes (e.g. *shit-*, *fuck-*, *butt-*, *-face*, *-head*, *-wad*) and iteratively expand the set by searching for a suffix that best combines with the current set of prefixes (optimizing for, say, sum of log counts) and adding a prefix that best combines with the current set of suffixes.